Best daily deals

 Whether you use an Android phone or an iPhone, you can use the Sony Headphones Connect app to personalize your listening experience.
 From the app, you can play with a five-band custom EQ to amplify the bass even more or choose from a handful of presets depending on the content you’re enjoying.
 Aside from sound quality, the app also lets you enable Sony 360 Reality Audio for 3D sound from compatible streaming services like Amazon Music and Tidal.
 You can also toggle things like automatic play/pause and prioritize connection or sound quality.

-The Bose QuietComfort Ultra Headphones are bass-heavy by default
+The Bose QuietComfort Ultra Headphones are feature-forward

 The Bose QuietComfort Ultra Headphones have only two buttons to control calls and playback.